ChristianR839/BroMagnumBot/README.md

             String flag = "<flag>";
           }

       6d.
 Populate the "token" and "flag" fields with values that are appropriate for your use.
-See ***Creating a Discord Bot*** for more information about Discord bot tokens
+See ***Creating a Discord Bot*** for more information about obtaining your bot's token

       6e.
 Build the project to assure that this new file has been created and implemented correctly